How to set-up a healthy home-working space

-I founded Habilitar so I can provide accessible and integrative on-line health education and consultations, for the purpose of promoting musculoskeletal health and reducing the occurrence of musculoskeletal disorders.
+I founded Habilitar so I can provide accessible and integrative on-line health education and consultations, for the purpose of promoting musculoskeletal health and reducing the risk and occurrence of musculoskeletal disorders.

 As Li-Yeng’s colleague, I am inspired by the way she manages her patients.
 It is not just about the competency in her clinical work, but the attentiveness, authenticity, and sincerity that she gives to her patients that touched me.